Saturday, August 30, 2008

 While Winston Smith became a martyr, Alexander Solzhenitsyn became a prophet.

 But with the death of communism, it is no longer Orwell's vision that casts a shadow on humanity; rather, it is the vision of another writer who wrote his dystopia 16 years earlier than Orwell whose prophecies are now being fulfilled.

-Writing a few years earlier than Orwell, Aldous Huxley wrote of a future world far different from that of 1984.
-As Neil Postman once observed, Orwell's world was one in which people were enslaved by the things they hate, while Huxley's Brave New World was one in which people were enslaved by the things they love.
+Writing a few years earlier than Orwell, Aldous Huxley, in Brave New World, wrote of a future world far different from that of 1984.
+As Neil Postman once observed, Orwell's world was one in which people were enslaved by the things they hate, while Huxley's was one in which people were enslaved by the things they love.
 In Huxley's world people are not ordered by any Big Brother to do things they don't like: they're merely expected to do all the things they do like--without restraint.
 They are to have all their desires satiated.
 No pleasure is to go unhad.

 In fact, Solzhenitsyn had a few things to say about this himself.

 The old Orwellian world of communist totalitarianism needed a Gulag to imprison people.
 The new Huxleyan world needs no prison camps: the slavery is evident anywhere there is a television, or a computer, or a cellphone.